100Miler will be presented by Bike Hub and will take place in Malmesbury on the 13th of April.

 Is riding 100 miles off road on your bucket list?

-If so, the tenth edition of The Amarider 100Miler, presented by The Bike Hub is the perfect race to get it done.
-Held in Malmesbury on 19th of May, this race is the ultimate Swartland meander offering dirt road riding around the Kasteelberg and surrounds.
+If so, the eleventh edition of The Amarider 100Miler, presented by The Bike Hub is the perfect race to get it done.
+Held in Malmesbury on the 13th of April, this race is the ultimate Swartland meander offering dirt road riding around the Kasteelberg and surrounds.

 What makes this the perfect 100 Mile intro?